khalid-hussain/theprophetsprayer/COMMENTS-DONE.md

 [Dua 10]
 K: Should be Jabrāʾīl

+[Get ALL the Opening Supplications in Arabic checked]---I've given this to Muaz

 # Chapter Five (Recitation)

+Sometimes he صلى الله عليه وسلمwould recite the shortermufaṣṣal sūrahs, such as «When the sun is folded up.» (Quran, 81).

+K: Check Quran referencing style

+“Which of you recited «Glorify the name of your Lord the Most High» (Quran, 87:1)?”

+K: Check Quran reference.
+Use consistent style.

 [and the Grand Recitation which have been bestowed upon me].”